mhorga/mhorga.github.io/_posts/2016-07-06-using-metalkit-part-16.markdown

 title: Using MetalKit part 16
 layout: post
 ---
 A couple of weeks ago, at the `WWDC 2016`, the `Apple` engineers released a new document, the __Metal Best Practices Guide__ which includes useful information about organizing your code for better performance in your `Metal` apps.
-Because the documentation is quite extensive, we are just outlining the main concepts in this article.
+Because the documentation is quite extensive, we are just going to outline the main concepts in this article.
 An efficient `Metal` app requires:

 - Low `CPU` overhead.
 - Optimal `GPU` performance.